Frequently Asked Questions about selling property

 Energy Performance Certificate

 It is a legal requirement to have commissioned an EPC before marketing can start.
-Foxtons can organise this legally required document on your behalf at a cost of £118.80.
+Foxtons can organise this on your behalf at a cost of £118.80.

 Estate agent commission

-Commission fees become payable once your estate agent sells your property and contracts are signed.
+Commission fees are only payable once we sell your property and contracts are signed.
 This is charged as a percentage of the sale price + VAT.
-View Foxtons fees.
+View our fees.

 Your Title Deeds are proof of ownership of your property.
 They will be held by your bank or building society if you have a mortgage and your solicitor will obtain the deeds and let the buyer's solicitor have a copy.